mogui/MDWamp/README.md

 MDWamp is a client side objective-C implementation of the WebSocket subprotocol [WAMP][wamp_link] (v2).

-**Right now therw is NO backward support for WAMP v1**, but it is something that is already partially developed.

-It uses [SocketRocket][socket_rocket] as WebSocket Protocol implementation.

 With this library and with a server [implementation of WAMP protocol][wamp_impl] you can bring Real-time notification not only for a web app (as WebSocket was created for) but also on your mobile App, just like an inner-app Apple Push Notifcation Service, avoiding the hassle of long polling request to the server for getting new things.

 WAMP in its creator words is: